clique-orbital/clique2/DeveloperGuide.md

 ### Events
 :date::basketball::hamburger::microphone::books::airplane:

 Combining messages and events was the core of Clique.
 Members of a group can create events for that group.
 By providing a title (minimally), start and end time, location, and notes of the event, the event will be stored in the cloud database when publish.
 Events have responses in them, mainly accept and reject (may add pending in the near future).
 Users can then indicate their attendance to the event inside the Event modal.
-The Event modal is filled with event’s information, and also shows who have accepted and rejected the invitation.
+The Event modal is filled with the event’s information, and also shows who have accepted and rejected the invitation.

 ### Calendar
 :calendar: